Matt Dorsey

-Matt Dorsey (born 1964 or 1965) is an American politician and communications professional.
+Matthew Dorsey (born 1964 or 1965) is an American politician and communications professional.
 Dorsey has served on the San Francisco Board of Supervisors representing District 6 since his appointment by Mayor London Breed on May 9, 2022.
 He was elected to a full term in the November 2022 election.
 He previously served as head of communications for the San Francisco Police Department.

 Career

 Dorsey worked strategic communications for San Francisco City Attorney Dennis Herrera for 14 years.
 From 2020-2022, Dorsey worked for the San Francisco Police Department, where he served as Head of Strategic Communications.
 He defended the police department for its decision to withdraw from a Memorandum of Understanding (MOU) with the District Attorney's office, which assigned itself as lead investigator in police use-of-force incidents.

 San Francisco Board of Supervisors

 On May 9, 2022, Mayor London Breed appointed Dorsey to the San Francisco Board of Supervisors to replace outgoing District 6 supervisor Matt Haney for the remaining few months of his term.
 Haney had resigned from the Board after being elected to fill a vacancy in the California State Assembly.

 Dorsey ran for a full term in November 2022.
 He defeated Honey Mahogany, a former aide to Haney.
 Dorsey was supported by GrowSF, among many other moderate Democratic organizations.
 District 6 was redrawn in redistricting in 2022; it no longer includes the Tenderloin, which was moved to District 5.
 The new District 6 has 76,000 residents and consists of South of Market (SoMa), Rincon Hill, South Beach, Mission Bay, Mid-Market, The Hub (near Market and Octavia) and Showplace Square (southwestern SoMa).